siddharthaasal/blockchain-organ-donation-registry/README.md

 - **Decentralization**: Eliminates the need for a central authority, increasing trust.
 - **Scalability**: Designed to handle a growing number of users and transactions.

+## Installation
+To setup this project please follow the [INSTALLATION.md](INSTALLATION.md) guidelines.

 ## Technologies Used
 - **Frontend**: React, JavaScript